Florida Corporate Tax: Everything You Need to Know

 Florida Taxes — a Quick Look

 As Florida does not tax individuals on their personal income, corporate tax is an important source of income for the state.
-As already stated, businesses run as a corporation are compelled by law to complete a tax return in order to pay the corporate tax on business income, but individuals and corporations both need to be aware that there are other taxes that are collected by the state too.
+As already stated, businesses run as a corporation are compelled by law to complete a tax return to pay the corporate tax on business income, but individuals and corporations both need to be aware that other taxes are collected by the state too.

 These taxes include, but are not limited to: